guillim/guillim.github.io/_posts/2018-03-19-Start-with-Jupyter.markdown

 categories: python
 ---

-You want to learn how to use *Jupyter*, the best way to developp in python ?
+You want to learn how to use *Jupyter*, the best way to develop in python ?
 Here is what you can do
 Tested Configuration:
 `MacOS:  Sierra 10.12`
 `Anaconda: 5.1`